swcarpentry/git-novice/episodes/04-changes.md

 1. Add some text to `sitrep.Rmd` noting your decision to consider a data cleaning preliminary step.
-2. Create a new file `clean.R` with your initial thoughts about Data as an step for you and your friends.
+2. Create a new file `clean.Rmd` with your initial thoughts about Data as an step for you and your friends.
 3. Add changes from both files to the staging area, and commit those changes.